rbeyer/hiproc/docs/installation.rst

 ..
 Stable release
    --------------

-   To install pyrise, run this command in your terminal:
+   To install hiproc, run this command in your terminal:

    .. code-block:: console

-       $ pip install pyrise
+       $ pip install hiproc

-   This is the preferred method to install pyrise, as it will always install the most recent stable release.
+   This is the preferred method to install hiproc, as it will always install the most recent stable release.

    If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.